- Developers

 New Angular Features in Version 4

-Angular 4 plans to launch a whole set of new features.
-The service plans to add the following:
+Angular 4 planned to launch a whole set of new features.
+The service planned to add the following:

 - Backwards compatibility with Angular v2